AdobeDocs/commerce-events/src/pages/events/configure-commerce.md

 Commerce provides two sources for events: observers and plugins.
 You must specify the source as part of the event name.
 See [Subscribe to a Commerce event](./commands.md) for details about the syntax of the `events:subscribe` command.

-1. If you don't have a module ready for integration with Adobe I/O Events, or you don't know exactly which events to register at this point, use the `events:subscribe` command to subscribe to some sample events, as shown in the following examples commands:
+1. If you don't have a module ready for integration with Adobe I/O Events, or you don't know exactly which events to register at this point, use the `events:subscribe` command to subscribe to some sample events, as shown in the following example commands:

    ```bash
    bin/magento events:subscribe observer.catalog_product_save_after